learn-co-curriculum/hash-table/README.md

 ![library book example](https://s3-us-west-2.amazonaws.com/curriculum-content/algorithms/dewey-decimal-arrangement.jpg)

-In this analogy, our **key** is the title and author of the book, which we can use to determine the appropriate card catalogue id.
-The card catalogue id (which comes from the Dewey Decimal System above — think of that as our **hash function**) tells us exactly where to find the book.
+In this analogy, our **key** is the title and author of the book, which we can use to determine the appropriate card catalog id.
+The card catalog id (which comes from the Dewey Decimal System above — think of that as our **hash function**) tells us exactly where to find the book.
 If the book is there, we have our book and all of the information inside.
 If nothing is there, there is